burukuru/docs/pages/documentation/1-the-fundamentals/grakn-knowledge-model.md

 As in object-oriented programming, the inheritance mechanism in Grakn enables subtypes to automatically take on some of the properties of their supertypes.
 This simplifies the construction of ontologies and helps keep them succinct.

-<br />The Grakn knowledge model imposes inheritance of all `has` and `plays-role` constraints on entity, relation and resource types.
-As a result, the entity type `customer` inherits `has name` and `plays-role employee` from the `person` supertype, as shown in the diagram below.
+<br />The Grakn knowledge model imposes inheritance of all `has` and `plays` constraints on entity, relation and resource types.
+As a result, the entity type `customer` inherits `has name` and `plays employee` from the `person` supertype, as shown in the diagram below.

-Likewise, the `startup` entity type inherits `relates name` and `plays-role employer` from the `company` supertype.
+Likewise, the `startup` entity type inherits `relates name` and `plays employer` from the `company` supertype.

 <br /> <img src="/images/knowledge-model5.png" style="width: 400px;"/> <br />